-Surgery is the main treatment for CCAM and may be needed before the birth.
+Surgery is the main treatment and may be needed before the birth.
 The operation removes the cyst or the part of the lung affected.
-Surgery before birth may be considered for large CCAMs or if the CCAM has become associated with other problems for the baby.
+Surgery before birth may be considered for large CPAMs or if it has become associated with other problems for the baby.
 The surgery allows the lung to then develop properly and children tend to do well after surgery.

-An alternative to surgery before the birth is draining cyst fluid through the chest wall (thoracocentesis) but the fluid usually quickly returns after the procedure.
-A large fluid-filled cyst may be treated with a shunt (a thoracoamniotic shunt) that continually drains fluid from the CCAM.
+An alternative to surgery before the birth is draining cyst fluid through the chest wall.
+This is called thoracocentesis.
+Unfortunately the fluid usually quickly returns after the procedure.
+A large fluid-filled cyst may be treated with a shunt (a thoracoamniotic shunt) that continually drains fluid.

 Are there any complications?